mfranzil-unitn/unitn-so/README.md

 ## Home automation project

-In the `Progetto` folder you can find the project assigned for the course.
+In the `project` folder you can find the project assigned for the course.

 The project revolves around a home automation system, with devices such as bulbs and windows represented as UNIX processes and managed by a tree-structured control system.

-Information (in Italian) about the assignment itself can be found in the `Progetto/documents/` sub-folder.
+Information (in Italian) about the assignment itself can be found in the `project/documents/` sub-folder.
 The `ProgettoSO.pdf` is the initial task, while `readme.pdf` is an overview of (Paolo, Ruben and mine)'s implementation with details about the protocol used.

-To get started, simply move to the `Progetto` folder and type `make`.
+To get started, simply move to the `project` folder and type `make`.

 ## Authors